Understanding LLM Reasoning for Abstractive Summarization

 In table-to-text summarization (SciGen), AlignScore approaches 98\% to 100\% across all methods.
 We infer that factual alignment is easily met because of the structured inputs.
 Explicit reasoning methods, like SC and IR, lose faithfulness when provided with 2-shot examples.
 In contrast, LRMs either stay the same or show slight improvement.
 Overall, LRMs with implicit reasoning produce the most faithful summaries.

-\paragraph{V. LLM as a judge overestimates faithfulness compared to humans.} GEval gives nearly perfect faithfulness scores to each system, ranging from $4.96$ to $4.99$.
-In contrast, human annotators provide lower and more varied ratings, from $3.98$ to $4.42$ (See Appendix~\ref{Appendix:Human Evaluation} for human evaluation guidelines and setup).
+\paragraph{V. LLM as a judge overestimates faithfulness compared to humans.} Following \citet{song2024finesure}, we use GEval to evaluate three metrics: Completeness, Conciseness, and Faithfulness.
+Overall illustrates the average of the above metrics.
+As shown in Figure~\ref{fig:geval-human-2x2}, GEval assigns nearly perfect faithfulness scores ($4.96$ to $4.99$) to all systems.
+In contrast, human ratings are lower and more varied, from $3.98$ to $4.42$ (See Appendix~\ref{Appendix:Human Evaluation} for human evaluation setup).
 GEval considers GPT-5 and E2A nearly the same and even slightly favors E2A ($4.96$ vs.\ $4.99$), whereas humans score GPT-5 much higher in faithfulness ($4.42$ vs.\ $3.98$).
 Human evaluations also reveal a clear trade-off: GPT-5 is preferred when faithfulness and completeness are most important ($4.42$, $4.48$) but ranks lowest in conciseness ($3.17$), while E2A is the most concise ($4.42$) but loses important content and accuracy ($2.77$ completeness, $3.98$ faithfulness).
 GEval captures part of this trend by favoring SC and penalizing Deco and GPT-5 for their lack of conciseness.
 Our results suggest that faithfulness evaluation in summarization cannot rely solely on the LLM.